yuvalmGS/gigaspaces-wiki-jekyll/sbp/web-service-pu.markdown

 {rate}

 # Overview
-This example illustrates a simple web service packaged as a WAR using [Apache CXF|http://cxf.apache.org] 2.4.
+This example illustrates a simple web service packaged as a WAR using depanlinkApache CXFtengahlinkhttp://cxf.apache.orgbelakanglink 2.4.
 Web service is also interacting with a space and performing read and write operations on behalf of the client.

 {% indent %}